lefthand/Node-JS-Bootstrap/README.md

 Setup
 =====

+- Run 'npm install express -g' if you haven't done so.
+- Run 'npm install' to bring in all dependencies.
+- Make sure that mongodb is running locally.
-Run 'npm install express -g' if you haven't done so, then 'npm install -d' to bring in all requires.
-Make sure that mongodb is running locally.
-Copy configDefault.js to configLocal.js and edit values to set the mongo database name, site settings, and get email functionality.
+- Make sure that redis is running locally.
+- Copy configDefault.js to configLocal.js and edit values to set the mongo database name, site settings, and get email functionality.

 The first time you run app.js a root user will be created for you.
-The login credentials will be output to the the console.
+The login credentials will be *output to the the console*.

 Stack